 The NAD27 datum was based on the Clarke Ellipsoid of 1866:

 - Semi-minor axis: 6,356,583.8 m

 The NAD83 datum was based on the Geodetic Reference System (GRS80) Ellipsoid:

-For any type of work where it’s important for coordinates to be consistent with each other, it is critical that the same geodetic datum is used.
-If you are marking property or land boundaries or building roads or planning for coastal inundation scenarios, you must know about and use the correct geodetic datums.
+For any type of work where coordinates need to be consistent with each other, you must use the same geodetic datum.
+If you are marking property boundaries, building roads, or planning for coastal inundation scenarios, you must know about and use the correct geodetic datums.

 The challenge is to get points in different datums to align.
 After you get two sets of coordinated in a common datum, there are three steps to get them in alignment:

-- Origin Alignment: Position the coordinates into close proximity
+- Origin Alignment: Position the coordinates in close proximity

 - Axis Rotation: Rotate the axis until coordinates align